Dr Helen Mitrani

 - Effects of long-term cyclic loading on soils and structures

-- Liquefaction remediation
+- Liquefaction and liquefaction remediation

 Thinking Soils.
 Co-I for EPSRC funded project (EP/R003629/1).
 This project builds on the work in Computational Colloids to develop a living material which can respond to physical forces in its environment through the synthesis of strengthening materials.
 This concept is partly biomimetic inspired by, for example, the way in which our bones strengthen, becoming more dense under repeated load.
 However, we are also proposing to build this system using living bacteria cells which have no such functional requirement in nature.

 Soil-structure interaction under long term cyclic loading.
 Funded by the SAgE Faculty of Newcastle University, under the EPSRC Doctoral Training Award scheme.
 This project investigates how long-term cyclic loading effects the behaviour of shallow onshore wind turbine foundations.